carnefrisca/PixelPattern/README.md

 PixelPattern
 ============

-Apply pattern to your Pixel Art
+Apply patterns to your Pixel Art